Skip to main content

 Full course description for Marketing Principles

-Students not pursuing a major within the College of Management must begin their Entrepreneurship minor by taking ENTR 300, plus any additional prerequisites courses, after which they can take the remaining Entrepreneurship courses.
+Students not pursuing a major within the College of Management must begin their Entrepreneurship minor by taking ENTR 300, plus any additional prerequisite courses, after which they can take the remaining Entrepreneurship courses.
+If not available, ENTR310 can be substituted as an introduction course.

 Requirements (16 credits)